 Other figures that the body makes public each year include:

-- the number of candidates that register for the exam,
+- the number of candidates that registered for the exam,

 - the number of credits obtained by candidates,

-- the per cent of credits in English Language and Mathematics,
+- the percentage of credits in English Language and Mathematics,

 - the number of students that obtained five credits and above,

 - number of results that were cancelled,

 - the number of pending results,

 - the number and percentage of already processed results and being processed among others.

 We will focus on the WAEC withheld results in this article and take a cursory look at the data available regarding the number of results that were withheld by the examination body from 2009 to date.
 To know the status of your result, you have to check the result on the WAEC portal